ianrust/tubesim/README.md

 ## TODOs

+HOTTEST FIRE - Make sure the arduino doesn't crash
+    -currently happens after about an hour

-Test images on on field
+Test images on real tube - 6 or 12 strips?

 Get sound playing in browser so you can actually tell if it's a satisfying pattern